biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 .. literalinclude:: code/imputation-complex.py
     :lines: 91-94

-To construct a  yourself.
-You will do this if different attributes need different treatment.
-Brace for an example that will be a bit more complex.
-First we shall construct an :class:`Imputer_model` and initialize an empty list of models.

 To construct a user-defined :class:`Imputer_model`:

 .. literalinclude:: code/imputation-complex.py
     :lines: 108-112

-A list of empty models is first initialized.
-Continuous feature "LANES" is imputed with value 2, using :obj:`DefaultClassifier` with the default value 2.0.
+A list of empty models is first initialized :obj:`Imputer_model.models`.
+Continuous feature "LANES" is imputed with value 2 using :obj:`DefaultClassifier`.
 A float must be given, because integer values are interpreted as indexes of discrete features.
 Discrete feature "T-OR-D" is imputed using :class:`Orange.classification.ConstantClassifier` which is given the index of value "THROUGH" as an argument.
-Both classifiers are stored at the appropriate places in :obj:`Imputer_model.models`.

 Feature "LENGTH" is computed with a regression tree induced from "MATERIAL", "SPAN" and "ERECTED" (feature "LENGTH" is used as class attribute here).
-The domain is initialized by simply giving a list of feature names and domain as an additional argument where Orange will look for features.
+Domain is initialized by giving a list of feature names and domain as an additional argument where Orange will look for features.

 .. literalinclude:: code/imputation-complex.py
     :lines: 114-119